LWAYVE/ios-sdk/LwayveSDK/LwayveSDK.framework/README.md

 The Branded Playback Control displays some UI controls and alerts with text which may require localization.
 Current version already contains  translations for French and Spanish.
 The fallback language is English.

-If you want the Lwayve SKD Branded Playback Control to support additional languages, you can provide your own translations.
+If you want the Lwayve SDK Branded Playback Control to support additional languages, you can provide your own translations.
 To do this you need to add keys to your app Localizable.strings or Localizable.stringsdic file.
 The full list of keys is available in the file [Localizable.strings](https://github.com/LWAYVE/ios-sdk/blob/master/Localizable.strings).

 See also [PlaybackControlSampleApplication](https://github.com/LWAYVE/ios-sdk/tree/master/Examples/PlaybackControlSampleApplication)